yavuzselimkolbasar/Pybricks-Lego-Spike/README.md

 ## Future Improvements

 - Add more feedback to the controller, such as vibrations or LED signals.
+Such as FFB can make the response time higher.
 - Implement additional modes and functionality, such as autonomous features or sensor integration.
 - Refine control sensitivity and scaling factors based on specific robot builds.
 Add options for configuring steering sensitivity in `Remote-Car.py`.